from small one page howto to huge articles all in one place

 DESCRIPTION

 Data pointer to pass to the file read function.
-If you use the CURLOPT_READFUNCTION(3) option, this is the pointer you'll get as input in the 4th argument to the callback.
+If you use the CURLOPT_READFUNCTION(3) option, this is the pointer you get as input in the fourth argument to the callback.

-If you don't specify a read callback but instead rely on the default internal read function, this data must be a valid readable FILE * (cast to 'void *').
+If you do not specify a read callback but instead rely on the default internal read function, this data must be a valid readable FILE * (cast to aqvoid *aq).

-If you're using libcurl as a win32 DLL, you MUST use a CURLOPT_READFUNCTION(3) if you set this option.
+If you are using libcurl as a DLL on Windows, you must use the CURLOPT_READFUNCTION(3) callback if you set this option, otherwise you might experience crashes.

 DEFAULT